muratk5n/thirdwave/en/README.md

 ---

-Certain groups in TR are in a tizzy on US warships - one docked in Stanpoli?
+Some groups in TR are in a tizzy on US warships - one docked in Stanpoli?

 ---